-Nico Raffo MS Slammer
+The 9″ MS Slammer

 The 9” MS Slammer is the first swimbait I ever committed to and was the first swimbait I ever saw fished.
 The 9” MS Slammer was developed in Central California, very closely with Lake Santa Margarita.
 Mike Shaw, the ‘MS’ in MS Slammer, lived in Atascadero and developed the bait, and tested it by casting, trolling and targeting big striper and big bass.
 Rob Belloni, was early on the bigbait scene, got to throwing Mike’s bait because he fished Lake Santa Margarita often as a Cal Poly SLO student.
 Cal Poly is where I met Rob, and Rob introduced me to the MS Slammer.
 The MS Slammer has been catching trophy fish quietly and not so quietly since the late 90s.